bdostumski/microservices/README.md

   - When we configure the module eureka-server than we should configure also the clients
   - When we are using RestTemplate to make requests to the microservices we should give url path to the microservice for example http://localhost:8081/api/v1/fraud-check/{customerId} , but when we have more instances of our microservices then the port is different, and we cannot hard code the http path, here it comes the Eureka Server where we can have the information for the path and port of our microservices and allow them to communicate each other the http request should look like this http://FRAUD/api/v1/fraud-check/{customerId} for example.
 Where FRAUD is already registered Eureka Client microservice, and it can be viewed into http://localhost:8761/ address, the port is given by me into application.yml configuration file in eureka-server module.
   - When we have multiple microservices with same name for example Fraud:8081 and Fraud:8085 the request from Customer:8080 should be managed, it can be done with **load balancer**.
 Which is annotation that is added into CustomerConfig class the load balancer is added into class that makes the request

+- Open Feign
+  - OpenFeign dependency **spring-cloud-starter-openfeign**
+  - Create new module for internal and external clients call it **clients**
+  - Create interface for each new client with annotation @FeignClient and add some parameters
+  - OpenFeign still uses EurekaServer to find needed microservices, but not the RestTemplate to create requests to them.